GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-16-05-compose-testcont.md

 }
 {% endhighlight %}

-The _AbstractIntegrationTest_ class starts the docker-compose before the tests and stops it after the tests.
+The _AbstractIntegrationTest_ class starts the _DockerCompose_ before the tests and stops it after the tests.
 It waits for the Liquibase command to be executed successfully and then it removes the images from the local docker registry.
 The test is very simple, but it's a good starting point to build more complex ones; moreover is a good way for how to test liquibase changelog and the database schema itself!